-HB 1989 Motor vehicle title loans, payday loans, etc.; caps interest rate.
+HB 1989 Motor vehicle title loans, payday loans, and open-end credit plans; caps interest rate.

-Patron: Morrissey Summary as introduced:
+Patron: Morrissey

 Motor vehicle title loans, payday loans, and open-end credit plans; interest rate.
 Caps the rate of interest that may be charged on motor vehicle title loans, payday loans, and open-end credit plans at 36 percent per year.
 The bill also prohibits a lender from charging a membership fee, participation fee, or transaction fee in connection with any such extension of credit.